EnricoWuestenberg/ASPNET-Snippets/README.md

-# ASPNET-Snippets
+# Snippets
-Some usefull snippets for ASPNET
+Some usefull snippets

 ### ServiceCollection: Add customize option from multi sections in IConfiguration